 The office of the CCM President is normally held for a 12-month period.

 The Presidency term of office commences on the last day of the preceding Meeting of States Parties (MSP) up to the last day of the MSP at which it will itself preside.
-For example, the 9MSP President’s mandate will commence on the last day of the 8MSP at which it would have been elected.
-Thereafter, from that September to the next one, the elected State would preside over the implementation of the Convention.
+For example, the 9MSP President’s mandate commenced on the last day of the 8MSP at which it has been elected.
+Thereafter, from that September to the next one, the elected State will preside over the implementation of the Convention.

 Role of the President at Meetings of States Parties and Review Conferences

 The President of the approaching MSP / RC leads the preparations for that meeting.
 This includes both the substance that will be discussed during the meeting as well as overseeing the logistical arrangements for the successful hosting of that meeting.
 In this task the Presidency works closely with the Coordination Committee, the ISU and the UNODA which performs the role of the Secretariat of the meetings.